-idea of The а smart city as shown in Figure 2.11 makes use of computer communication and technology along with IoT, WoT to manage and distribute resources efficiently.
+The idea of smart city as shown in Figure 2.11 makes of computer use and communication technology along with IoT, WoT to manage and distribute resources efficiently.
 The smart building shown here uses sensors to detect earthquake tremors and then warn nearby buildings so that they can prepare themselves accordingly.
-The smart bridge uses wireless sensors to detect any loose bolt, cable crack.
-It alerts or rerall city electricity, ities, etc. rs around them and concerned authorities through SMS.
+The smart bridge uses wireless sensors detect to any loose bolt, cable alerts crack.
+It concerned authorities through SMS.
 The smart tunnel also uses wireless sensors to detect any leakage or congestion in the tunnel.
 This information can be sent as wireless signals across the network of sensor nodes to a centralised computer for further analysis.